The Birdman (song)

-"The Birdman" is Our Lady Peace's first single off their debut album Naveed.
+"The Birdman" is Our Lady Peace's debut single, and the lead single of their debut album Naveed.
 Because of the Naveed cover, Saul Fox is best known for being the Birdman.
 The chorus of the song originates from an early demo that the band cut in 1992 called "Nobody's Wrong" with a completely different meaning.

 Release

 "The Birdman" is the first single released by Our Lady Peace, only in Canada, on January 17, 1994.
 It was considered to be the least accessible track off Naveed and was chosen to be the first single for that reason.
 According to Catherine McRae, manager of domestic marketing and artist development for Sony Music Canada, "We deliberately chose a single which wasn't an immediate, commercial, hit-radio single and then serviced it specifically first to campus radio to build a street buzz on the band."